JKRuigu/machine_learning/README.md

 **##Simple machine learning project using sklearn library**

-To get started you should have the following. <br>
+To get started you should have the following.

 1.python installed [link](https://www.python.org/downloads/) * I am using Python 2 to use python 3, add paranthesis for all the print statements*

 2. sklearn installed ``pip install numpy scipy scikit-learn``